 I married a Kiwi and moved to New Zealand in 2005.
 So now I really am the furthest from my place of birth but somehow it’s the closest I feel to home.
 Choosing to live in the Titirangi bush on the edge of the Manukau Harbour brought me closer to nature; or bang in the middle of it.
 This very different life after busy city living in Sydney encouraged me to actively remove toxic products from my life.
 And to think more about my environment.

 I have developed my products a lot since then but continued to make, use and give away my face cream and body butter to friends.
 Initially, I was happy to give it away freely and it made me happy people wanted to use it.
 I used it just to be good to myself – simple as that.
 You can read more about my journey here.

 The finest ingredients, organic where possible, are critical to me because I want to give my skin the best nutrition.
 And when you are making products for yourself and friends it is inherent to use the best you can.
 Now that I’m making it for others I follow the same principle.
 Basically what I do at Agnes & Me is exactly what I’d do for myself,

 I was the middle of her five daughters and two sons.
 Seven children.
 I can’t imagine how hard that would have been.
 We lived in a small border town in Northern Ireland called Strabane.
-Our town was best known for its unemployment and the frequency with which it was bombed during The Troubles.
+Our town was best known for its high unemployment and the frequency with which it was bombed during The Troubles.

 Despite the Troubles, or maybe more so because of them, we lived a very simple, local and natural life.
 There were no fast food outlets for any years.
 It was 2017 before McDonald’s opened its doors for the first time.

 We only had local shops; suppliers were local farmers and exchanges happened without farmers markets.
 We got fresh eggs, with chicken poo on them, in exchange for the weekly papers from my father’s newsagent, which doubled as a bakery.
 “Poached” salmon was not a cooking method.
-The ill-gotten but delicious fish were exchanged for bread baked by my uncle and sold by my father.
+We “bought” the ill-gotten but delicious fish by swapping bread baked by my uncle and sold by my father.

 She rubbed clove oil on our gums when we had toothache.
 Rubbed us with dock leaves for stings and slathered us with olive oil before sending us out to lie in the sun.
 There was precious little sun in Northern Ireland, so this did not happen often.
-It turns out Olive oil is known to be rich in vitamin E, a naturally occurring antioxidant with soothing properties.
+Olive oil is known to be rich in vitamin E, a naturally occurring antioxidant with soothing properties.
 It not only moisturises the skin but helps develop that golden tan and sun-kissed look.
-So all along she knew what she was doing.
+So all along my mother knew what she was doing.